 - Suppose G is cyclic.
 If we do a DFS of G, there will be one vertex v having the lowest preorder number of any vertex on a cycle. - Consider an edge (u, v) on some cycle containing v.
-Since u is on the cycle, u must be a descendant of v in the depth-first spanning forest.
+Since u is on the cycle, u must be a descendant of v in the depth-first spanning forest (it cannot be an ancestor; if u was, it would have a higher preorder number than v).
 Thus, (u, v) cannot be a cross edge. - Since the preorder number of u is greater than the preorder number of v, (u, v) cannot be a tree edge or a forward edge.
 Hence, (u, v) is a back edge.